Trentonom0r3/AE_Stable-Diffision/README.md

 # AE_Stable-Diffision

 Further development is paused.
 I've realized that to reach the full ability of this, I need to make it a CEP extension.
 That development has begun.
 The final product will be much more integrated, include collab support, more fine-tuned and specific SD features, presets/automated consistency features.
 It will also allow us to send specific frames, or the entire workspace to SD.
-Not to mention, and most inmportantly, automatic reintegration of the generated images!
+Not to mention, and most importantly, automatic reintegration of the generated images!

 IMGG2IMG CONTROLNET SUPPORT ADDED!